-A criminal record can have a disastrous impact on a foreign national seeking any sort of entry into the U.S., including an immigrant visa (otherwise known as lawful permanent residence or a green card).
+A criminal record can have a disastrous impact on a foreign national's ability to gain any sort of entry into the U.S., including an immigrant visa (otherwise known as lawful permanent residence or a green card).
 For applicants who have committed serious crimes, obtaining a green card will likely be impossible.
-Applicants who have been convicted of low-level crimes might still be able to obtain approval for a green card.
+Applicants who have been convicted of low-level crimes might, however, still be able to obtain approval for lawful U.S. residence.

 Whether your crime is serious in the eyes of the courts, and whether it will prevent you from getting a green card, might not be easy to determine.
 The key factors to consider (most likely with the help of a lawyer) are:

 This information will need to be compared with the federal immigration laws addressing criminal convictions (contained in the Immigration and Nationality Act, or I.N.A.) to assess whether a green card remains a possibility.

 A person convicted of a crime involving moral turpitude (CIMT) or a controlled substance violation will be denied a green card unless the person falls under one of the exceptions listed below.
 A controlled substance violation includes illegally possessing drugs such as cocaine, marijuana, or heroine.
 (Although marijuana use is legal in some states, it remains prohibited by federal law, and thus problematic for immigrants.)

 The meaning of "moral turpitude," however, was not set out by Congress when it drafted the law.
 U.S. courts have had to take on the job of defining it, and their decisions have not always been consistent.